isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-annots/c-dyn-title-annots.md

 ---
 description: Using Report, you can generate reports dynamically for the dimension elements that you specify in a lookup file or for a particular number of the dimension elements, such as for the users with the 10 highest order counts.
-seo-description: Using Report, you can generate reports dynamically for the dimension elements that you specify in a lookup file or for a particular number of the dimension elements, such as for the users with the 10 highest order counts.
-seo-title: Dynamic title annotations
 solution: Analytics
 title: Dynamic title annotations
 topic: Data workbench